Have questions? We're here.

 Day 1: Toronto

-Upon arriving at Toronto Airport, please check in for an overnight stay at your group hotel near the airport.
-Visit the Aurora Expeditions hospitality desk to collect cabin tags for your luggage and to speak with the ground operations team.
-They will provide information regarding pre-embarkation procedures and the charter flight to Nuuk tomorrow.
-Make sure to label the cabin tags clearly with your name and ship cabin number.
+Upon arriving at the Toronto Airport, check into the designated group hotel nearby for a restful overnight stay.
+Please visit the Aurora Expeditions hospitality desk to collect the necessary luggage cabin tags and connect with the ground operations team.
+They may share important information regarding pre-embarkation procedures and tomorrow's charter flight to Nuuk.
+Once the Aurora Expeditions cabin tags are provided, please clearly label them with your name and specific ship cabin number.

 Day 2: Fly to Nuuk | Embark

-This morning, please ensure your luggage has cabin tags clearly labeled with your name and cabin number.
-Enjoy breakfast at the hotel before heading to the airport for your charter flight to Nuuk for embarkation.
-Keep any valuables or personal items with you throughout the day.
-Once onboard, take some time to get settled in your cabin before attending important safety briefings.
-Meet your expedition team and crew at the Captain’s Welcome Drinks in the evening.
+This morning, ensure your cabin luggage is fitted with tags clearly labeled with your name and cabin number.
+Enjoy a hearty breakfast at the hotel before transferring to the airport for the charter flight to Nuuk to begin the embarkation process.
+Keep any valuables or personal items securely on your person throughout the day.
+After boarding the ship, take some time to settle into your cabin before attending the essential safety briefings.
+Finally, this evening, meet the dedicated expedition team and crew during the Captain’s Welcome Drinks.

 Day 3: Sisimiut

-Greenland’s second largest town, Sisimiut, is located approximately 54 kilometers (33.5 miles) north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
-The town is famous for the old blue church with a gate made of whalebone.
-In the cozy museum next door to the church, you can find an excellent reconstruction of an Inuit turf house and exhibits of local history and early life in Greenland.
+Greenland’s second largest town, Sisimiut is located approximately 54 kilometers (33.5 miles) north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
+The town is famous for the old blue church with the gate made of whale bone.
+In the cosy museum next door to the church, you can find an excellent reconstruction of an Inuit turf house as well as exhibits of local history and early life in Greenland.

 Sisimiut offers hiking trails with various degrees of difficulty.
-The easier trails take you through the town, its outskirts, and into the mountains, where you can find spectacular vantage points.
+The easier trails take you through the town itself, its outskirts and into the mountains, where you can find spectacular vantage points.

 Approximately 4,500 years ago, the Saqqaq culture arrived from Canada and settled in the area.
 They lived here for approximately 2,000 years, after which they mysteriously disappeared from the area.
-The Dorset culture arrived around 500 CE and stayed until the 1200s when the Thule culture replaced them.
-Today, most of the population of Sisimiut are descendants of the Thule culture.
+The Dorset culture arrived around 500 CE and stayed until the 1200s until they were replaced by the Thule culture, and today, most of the population of Sisimiut are descendants of the Thule culture.

 Day 4: Ilulissat

-In the afternoon, you arrive in Ilulissat.
-Known as the ‘birthplace of icebergs,’ this region produces some of the most dazzling icebergs in the Arctic.
-Hike past the husky sled dogs to the UNESCO World Heritage-listed Icefjord and stand in awe at its immensity.
-Sermeq Kujalleq, also known as Jakobshavn Glacier, is the most productive glacier in Greenland and the entire Northern Hemisphere.
-It produces 20 million tonnes of ice daily, floating into the Ilulissat Icefjord and Disko Bay.
+In the afternoon, arrive in Ilulissat.
+Known as the ‘birthplace of icebergs’, this region produces some of the most dazzling icebergs found anywhere in the Arctic.
+Hike past the husky sledge dogs to the UNESCO World Heritage-listed Icefjord and stand in awe at its immensity.
+Sermeq Kujalleq, also known as Jakobshavn Glacier, is the most productive glacier – not only in Greenland but the entire Northern Hemisphere.
+It produces 20 million tonnes of ice each day, all floating into the Ilulissat Icefjord and Disko Bay.

 Day 5-7: Northwest Greenland